 The Sandhills Songwriters Guild meets every Thursday night at Easy's Sports Bar and Grill, off N.C.
 211 in Olmsted Village West.
 Free cover.
 215-0346.

-The local chapter of Sweet Adelines International, Sandhills Harmony Chorus, welcomes new members.
+Local chapter of Sweet Adelines International, Sandhills Harmony Chorus, welcomes new members.
 The women's chorus sings a cappella four-part harmonies, barbershop style.
-Rehearsals, 7-9 p.m., Thursdays, at Brownson Memorial Presbyterian Church.
+Rehearsals, 7-9 p.m., Thurs-days, Brownson Memorial Presbyter-ian Church.
 Jan Menges, 215-8758, or Emmie Trautmann, 255-6350.

 Area Movie Theaters